 The more variety you use, the better your content will perform in the algorithm.

-Five Ten simple steps to build a powerful Instagram profile.
+And that’s it!
+Ten simple steps to build a powerful Instagram profile.
 With this guide and a little hustle, you’ll see your following grow in a hurry.